 There are a lot of gorgeous places in the world, but Yosemite National Park may be one of the most beautiful.
 There are epic views in Yosemite everywhere you look, but there are some extra special places, that are over the top.
-Whether you think of them as the best photo spots in Yosemite, the coolest Instagram spots in Yosemite, or the artist’s points in Yosemite, they are the places you must see, and in some cases, the places you want to be seen in.
+Whether you think of them as the best photo spots in Yosemite, or the coolest Instagram spots in Yosemite, they are the places you must see, and in some cases, the places you want to be seen in.

 Not only is Yosemite beautiful, there are loads of things to do.
 Whether you can spend a week, or only a day in Yosemite, you will not be disappointed.
 Several of these Yosemite photo spots can fit into any itinerary.
 You can see them all in four well planned days, and even see 6 or 7 in a day trip to Yosemite.
 In both cases there will still be plenty of time for hiking, rafting, ranger programs, and all of the other must do park activities!